falcosecurity/falcosidekick/README.md

 webhook:
   # address: "" # Webhook address, if not empty, Webhook output is enabled
+  # method: "POST" # Webhook http method: POST or PUT (default: POST)
-  # customHeaders: # Custom headers to add in POST, useful for Authentication
+  # customHeaders: # Custom headers to add in the request, useful for Authentication
   #   key: value
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
   # mutualtls: false # if true, checkcert flag will be ignored (server cert will always be checked)